prakharcode/prakharcode.github.io/_posts/2018-05-03-GSoC Journey.md

 ## Flashback

-Well, Flashback to the year 2017, My friend and I were walking across a pavement of my college and we see some of my fellow seniors passing by.
-My friend introduces me to those personalities, I add personalities cause my friend made it sound significant, he said, "Well meet them they are GSoCers".
+Well, Flashback to the year 2017, My friend and I were walking across a pavement of my college and we see some of our fellow seniors passing by.
+My friend introduces me to those personalities, I add personalities cause my friend made it sound quite significant, he said, "Well, meet them, they are GSoCers".
 I already had some idea about GSoC so in my head I was like, 'Damn!
 I need to be there too'.
-And there, my journey begins.
+And there, my journey begins!
 Journey into one of the biggest coding events for a college student.

 ## Buffer Period